\n\n

 • Seal effectively in a lying position — cuffs and waistbands behave differently when compressed against a mattress

-Most standard pull-ups, including DryNites, are not optimised for all four of these simultaneously.
-That’s not a criticism — it’s simply a design constraint that becomes apparent only with heavier wetting.
+Most standard pull-ups, including DryNites, are not optimized for all four aspects simultaneously.
+This is a design limitation that becomes evident with heavier wetting.

 The Products Parents Typically Move to Next

-Higher-Capacity Pull-Ups (Abena Abri-Flex, iD Pants, TENA Pants)
+Higher-Capacity Pull-Ups (Abena Abri-Flex, TENA Pants, iD Pants)

-These are the pull-up equivalent of what you’d find in a continence care setting.
-Brands like Abena, iD by Ontex, and TENA manufacture pull-up style pants with significantly higher absorbency than DryNites — often rated at 1,000ml or more, compared to DryNites’ approximate 250–350ml capacity.
+These are the pull-up equivalents used in continence care.
+Brands like Abena, iD by Ontex, and TENA produce pull-up style pants with significantly higher absorbency than DryNites — often rated at 1,000ml or more, compared to DryNites’ approximate 250–350ml capacity.

-They’re less discreet and bulkier than DryNites, and they’re designed for adults, which means fit can be awkward for younger or smaller children.
-However, for older children, teenagers, and adults dealing with heavy overnight wetting, they are a practical step up.
-They are available online without prescription and from some chemists.
+They are less discreet and bulkier than DryNites and are designed for adults, which may make fit challenging for younger or smaller children.
+For older children, teenagers, and adults with heavy wetting, they are a practical upgrade.
+They are available online and from some chemists without a prescription.

-The trade-off is that the pull-up format still presents challenges in a lying position — particularly for side or front sleepers — because the core coverage and cuff design carry over many of the same structural limitations.
-If leg leaks are your main problem, see How to Stop Leg Leaks in Overnight Pull-Ups: Every Approach That Actually Works for practical workarounds.
+The challenge is that the pull-up format still has limitations when lying down, especially for side or front sleepers, because of core placement and cuff design.
+If leg leaks are a concern, see How to Stop Leg Leaks in Overnight Pull-Ups: Every Approach That Actually Works.

-Taped Briefs (Tena Slip, Molicare Slip, Abena Abri-Form)
+Taped Briefs (Molicare Slip, Abena Abri-Form, Tena Slip)

-Taped briefs (sometimes called tab-fastening nappies or all-in-ones) offer the highest containment of any wearable product.
-The tab fastening means the product wraps fully around the body and can be adjusted for fit; there’s no elasticated waistband under tension or pull-up opening that needs to stay seated correctly.
-For heavy overnight wetting specifically, the seated, wrapped design makes a material difference to how well fluid is contained across different sleep positions.
+This option is often resisted initially but is frequently found to be highly effective.
+Taped briefs (also called tab-fastening nappies or all-in-ones) offer the highest containment.
+The tab fastening allows full wrapping around the body with adjustable fit; there’s no elasticated waistband under tension or pull-up opening that needs to stay seated.
+This design makes a significant difference in fluid containment across different sleep positions.

-Common options include the Tena Slip range (Maxi and Ultimate variants), Molicare Slip (available in several absorbency levels), and Abena Abri-Form.
+Common options include Tena Slip (Maxi and Ultimate), Molicare Slip (various absorbency levels), and Abena Abri-Form.
 These are adult incontinence products but are used by older children and teenagers.
-Pampers also produces taped briefs in sizes that extend to larger children (their Active Fit or Premium Protection range), though absorbency is lower than continence-grade products.
+Pampers also offers taped briefs in larger sizes, though their absorbency is lower than continence-grade products.

-The stigma around taped briefs is significant and largely unwarranted.
-They are a medical aid, not a regression.
-For families managing heavy wetting in older children or teenagers, they frequently provide the first uninterrupted night’s sleep anyone has had in months.
-That matters.
+The stigma around taped briefs is largely unwarranted.
+They are medical aids, not a sign of regression.
+For families managing heavy wetting in older children or teenagers, they can provide a much-needed, uninterrupted night’s sleep — which is important.

 Adding a Booster Pad Inside a Pull-Up

-A booster pad (also called an insert or liner) sits inside an existing pull-up and increases total absorbency without changing the product entirely.
-This is a low-cost, low-commitment way to extend the capacity of a DryNites or similar product before moving to a different product type.
+A booster pad (or insert/liner) is placed inside an existing pull-up to increase total absorbency without replacing the product.
+This is a cost-effective, low-commitment way to extend capacity before switching to a different product type.

 Brands like Lille Healthcare, iD, and Abena make booster pads suitable for this purpose.
-The pad itself absorbs the initial void; liquid then passes through into the outer product’s core once the pad is saturated.
-This effectively gives you two layers of absorption and can meaningfully reduce leak frequency for moderate-to-heavy wetters.
+The pad absorbs the initial void; once saturated, liquid passes into the outer product’s core.
+This two-layer approach can reduce leaks for moderate-to-heavy wetters.

 Fit Matters More Than Brand

-One consistent finding from parents who’ve worked through multiple products is that fit has as much impact on performance as absorbency rating.
-A pull-up that’s too large will gap at the legs; one that’s too small will compress the core and reduce capacity.
-Both lead to leaks that look like a product failure but are actually a sizing issue.
+Parents often find that fit impacts performance as much as absorbency.
+A pull-up that is too large may gap at the legs; one that is too small can compress the core, reducing capacity.
+Both issues can cause leaks that seem like product failure but are actually sizing problems.

-• That leg cuffs sit flat against the inner thigh without gaps
+• Leg cuffs sit flat against the inner thigh without gaps

-• That the waistband sits at the natural waist, not below the hip
+• Waistband sits at the natural waist, not below the hips

-• That there’s no visible compression of the core from waistband tension
+• No visible compression of the core from waistband tension

-• That the core extends to the back as well as the front — particularly important for back sleepers and girls
+• The core extends to the back as well as the front — especially important for back sleepers and girls

-Sleep position is also a key factor.
-A child who sleeps on their front will leak differently from one who sleeps on their back — and neither position is catered for especially well by a product designed for standing.
-Prone vs Supine Sleep Position and Bedwetting explains why the same product can produce completely different leak patterns depending on how your child sleeps.
+Sleep position also influences leak patterns.
+A child sleeping on their front may leak differently from one sleeping on their back.
+Prone vs Supine Sleep Position and Bedwetting explains why the same product can produce different leak patterns depending on sleep position.

 Pairing Products With Bed Protection

-Even the best-performing pull-up for heavy overnight wetting will occasionally leak.
-Using bed protection alongside — a waterproof mattress protector and a washable bed pad (also called a Kylie pad or draw sheet) — means that a leak event doesn’t mean stripping the whole bed at 3am.
-The pad can be pulled off and replaced; the mattress stays dry.
+Even the best heavy-wetting pull-up can leak.
+Using a waterproof mattress protector and a washable bed pad (also called a Kylie pad or draw sheet) alongside can prevent the need to strip the entire bed at 3am.
+The bed pad can be removed and replaced, keeping the mattress dry.

 When to Involve a GP or Continence Service

-Heavy overnight wetting in children over seven is worth a GP conversation, particularly if it’s new, worsening, or accompanied by daytime symptoms.
-A referral to a paediatric continence service can open up options including prescribed products (which may be available on the NHS) and clinical support.
-If you’re finding it hard to get taken seriously, The GP Dismissed Our Bedwetting Concern covers what parents can do when they’re not being heard.
+Heavy overnight wetting in children over seven warrants a GP consultation, especially if it is new, worsening, or accompanied by daytime symptoms.
+A referral to a paediatric continence service can provide options including prescribed products (which may be available on the NHS) and clinical support.
+If you’re struggling to be taken seriously, The GP Dismissed Our Bedwetting Concern offers guidance for parents.

 What Parents Actually Discover

-The honest answer is that there’s no single pull-up for heavy overnight wetting that works for every child.
-What parents typically find, after working through the options, is a combination: a higher-capacity pull-up or taped brief, paired with a booster pad if needed, over a waterproof bed pad.
-The exact product depends on the child’s size, sleep position, wetting volume, and — particularly for sensory-sensitive children — what they’ll actually tolerate wearing.
+There is no single pull-up that works for every child with heavy wetting.
+Typically, parents find that a combination of a higher-capacity pull-up or taped brief, possibly with a booster pad, combined with a waterproof bed pad, is effective.
+The choice depends on the child’s size, sleep position, wetting volume, and sensory sensitivities.

-The path from DryNites to something that holds reliably is rarely a single step.
-But it’s a well-trodden one, and the products that make it work do exist.
-If managing the emotional weight alongside the practical side is proving difficult, I Am Exhausted From Night Changes has practical strategies from parents who’ve been there.
+The journey from DryNites to a reliable solution is rarely straightforward, but the options do exist.
+If emotional and practical challenges are overwhelming, I Am Exhausted From Night Changes shares practical strategies from parents who have been there.